curiousoffice/playbook/README.rst

 popular product.
 Managing cash flow and taxes can feel unimportant or difficult but getting them right is as vital to our success as product design.

-Fortunately, we have decided long time ago to build our own ERP system which make things like bookkeeping, receipts, signatures, and invoicing much easier, it is a minimal core system connected with multiple third party services such as Redmine, Jira, Quickbooks to extract desired information.
-It’s name is Sophia and it is living on `panel.sophilabs.io<https://panel.sophilabs.io>`_.
+Fortunately, we decided long time ago to build our own ERP system which make things like bookkeeping, receipts, signatures, and invoicing much easier.
+It is a minimal core system connected with multiple third party services such as Redmine, Jira, Quickbooks to extract desired information.
+We named it sophia and you can find it at `panel.sophilabs.io<https://panel.sophilabs.io>`_.

 Email
 -----